My Everyday One-Pan Egg Sandwich

 - Swap out the greens for leftover vegetables

 - Add pesto, harissa, salsa, or sriracha if the mood strikes.

 My kids will happily eat this at any time of day.
 And Mr Mom’s Kitchen has never been known to turn down an egg sandwich of any kind, least of all this one-pan number.

 I prefer my eggs sunny side up or over easy since that oozy yolk is essential.
 It cracks open and saturates the greens and toast with richness.
 Consider seeking out pasteurized eggs for this, such as Safest Choice, particularly if you’re cooking for very little ones.
 If your kids are vegetable phobic or simply don’t like their veggies touching anything else on the plate, leave them off or serve them on the side.
+You can always add a side of favorite fruit, too.
 Either way, this still stacks up as nourishing.

 Not complicated.
 Not expensive.
 Not time consuming.
 Just Good Fast Food.